CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-03.md

 Once you have identified the appropriate AMI, launch an instance of it via:

-  1. Select the AMI > Launch
+  1. Select the **APM-Platform-4516-CentOS77-AMI** and click the **Launch** button.
-  2. Select Memory optimized 'r5a.large' with 2 vCPUs and 16 GiB RAM
+  2. Select Memory optimized: **r5a.large** with 2 vCPUs and 16 GiB RAM.
-  3. Click 'Configure Instance Details' in the bottom right
+  3. Click '**Next: Configure Instance Details**' in the bottom right.
-  4. Keep all default values
-  5. Scroll to the bottom and Expand Advanced
+  4. Keep all default values; scroll to the bottom and expand '**Advanced Details**'.

-Click on the 'Advanced' link on the bottom left of the console screen to enter the following 'User data' commands.
+Once 'Advance Details' is expanded, enter the following '**User data**' commands '**As text**'.

-This allows you to configure the EC2 instance during launch:
+This allows you to customize configuration of the EC2 instance during launch.

+Copy and paste the following script code in the the 'User data' text box:

 ```
 #!/bin/sh
 cd /opt/appd-cloud-kickstart/provisioners/scripts/aws
 chmod 755 ./initialize_al2_apm_platform_cloud_init.sh

-user_name="centos"                          # Default is 'centos'.
-Modify if using another username.
-export user_name

 ./initialize_al2_apm_platform_cloud_init.sh
 ```

-  6. Select on 'Add Storage' tab and chose default options.
-  7. Next Select on 'Add Tags' tab.
-Add one tag.
-[Key = Name , Value = User-CTLR-Firstname-Lastname].

-    Example of Value field:
-    User Name: John Smith
+If the above section is not completed correctly at VM creation, the Controller EC2 instance will not function as intended.

+  5. Click '**Next: Add Storage**' in the bottom right and leave the defaults.
+  6. Click '**Next: Add Tags**' in the bottom right and add one tag as shown below:
+     For example, if your user name is 'John Smith', enter the following:

-    Key: Name
+     Key: **Name**
-    Value: User-CTLR-John-Smith
+     Value: **User-CTLR-John-Smith**

-  8. Next Select the 'Configure Security Group' tab.
+  7. Click '**Next: Configure Security Group**' in the bottom right.
 Select the following group from the drop down.

 ![Security Group](./images/security-group-01.png)

-  9. Review and Launch your VM.
+  8. Click '**Review and Launch**' to launch your VM.
 When prompted for a key pair:

      a.
-If you are internal to AppD: Select the **AppD-Cloud-Kickstart-AWS** pem if you have access to it.
+Select the **AppD-Cloud-Kickstart-AWS** pem if you have access to it.
 You can request this key from the workshop creators.
      b.
+Otherwise: Select **Create a new key pair** and give it a name.
+Remember to download it and save it locally.
-If you are external: Use the same key pair that you created in [Lab Exercise 1](lab-exercise-01.md).
+     b.
+Otherwise: Use the same key pair that you created in [Lab Exercise 1](lab-exercise-01.md).
 Remember to substitute the name of your downloaded '.pem' file for 'AppD-Cloud-Kickstart-AWS.pem' in all of the remaining lab exercises.

-**NOTE:** Once the VM is launched, take note of the FQDN of the server.
+**NOTE:** Once the VM is launched, take note of the Public IP Address (FQDN) of the server.
 You will be leveraging this server in the remainder of the lab.

 Your controller address will be: